CS-6140-ML/ml-s25-project/README.md

 4. Prepare your data:
     - Place your Yelp data files in the `data/raw/json` directory
 5. Run the recommendation system:
-    - Content-based filtering
+    - Content-based Filtering
-        - `python -m src.main.py --method content --id [BUSINESS_ID] --top_n 5 --testing True`
+        - `python -m src.main --method content --id [BUSINESS_ID] --top_n 5 --testing True`
         - Replace `[BUSINESS_ID]` with the ID of the business you want to get recommendations for.
-    - Collaborative filtering
+    - Collaborative Filtering
-        - `python -m src.main.py --method cf --id [USER_ID] --top_n 5 --testing True`
+        - `python -m src.main --method cf --id [USER_ID] --top_n 5 --testing True`
         - Replace `[USER_ID]` with the ID of the user you want to get recommendations for.
-    - Matrix factorization
+    - Matrix Factorization
-        - `python -m src.main.py --method svd --id [USER_ID] --top_n 5 --testing True`
+        - `python -m src.main --method svd --id [USER_ID] --top_n 5 --testing True`
+        - Replace `[USER_ID]` with the ID of the user you want to get recommendations for.
+    - Matrix Factorization with PCA
+        - `python -m src.main --method svd-pca --id [USER_ID] --top_n 5 --variance_threshold 0.8 --testing True`
         - Replace `[USER_ID]` with the ID of the user you want to get recommendations for.
     - Common Parameters
         - `--method`: Method to use for recommendation (content, cf, svd, hybrid, clustered)